Jennifer Pinson, MT-BC

-Jennifer is currently serving as President of the Association for Indiana Music Therapy and Secretary for the Great Lakes Region-American Music Therapy Association (GLR-AMTA).
+Jennifer is currently serving as President of the Association for Indiana Music Therapy.
 She is actively involved in the state and region, and is an active member in the national level of the American Music Therapy Association (AMTA).
 Jennifer also offers presentations about music therapy and entrepreneur training.

 Devanne Hargis, MT-BC

 evanne is originally from Cleveland, Ohio.
 Devanne began developing her love for music early in life when she began to study percussion and found her passion particularly for playing marimba while taking lessons, being a part of a competitive marching band and indoor drumline in high school.
 Devanne wanted to find a career path where she could share her passion for music while also helping others and thus discovered music therapy.
 She attended the University of Dayton in Dayton, Ohio where she earned her Bachelor of Music in Music Therapy as well as a minor in Psychology in 2017.
 While attending, Devanne was involved in various instrumental and vocal ensembles, Music Therapy Club, and the International Women’s Music Fraternity, Sigma Alpha Iota.